OliverGray03/MS2-Example/readme.md

 ## Credits
 # Code
 - [Bootstrap 5.0](https://getbootstrap.com/) was used throughout the project, mainly to make the site reponsive
+- The inspiration for the carousel was taken from [Bootsrap](https://getbootstrap.com/docs/4.0/examples/carousel/)
-- The inspiration for the carousel and stadium cards were taken from [Bootsrap](https://getbootstrap.com/)
+- The inspiration for the stadium cards was taken from [Bootstrap](https://mdbootstrap.com/docs/standard/components/cards/)

 # Media
 - The hero image was originally obtained from [Marcos Moraes on unsplash.com](https://unsplash.com/photos/rFehnP5wN4Q)